YellMinNaing-micro/RFID-UHF-Scanner/README.md

 - Export scanned tag list to CSV/Excel
 - Tag filtering, sorting, and last scan time
 - Improved UI and animations

+## 🤝 Contributing

+This is my learning project 🚀 but suggestions and contributions are always welcome!